coopeu/ELANCE/README.md

 - Blog
 - TopNavBar
 - About and initial pages
-- Gigs, proposals and skills functionalities
+- Gigs, categories, proposals and skills functionalities
 - Pagination
 - Search